-15.6 Input Error Messages
+13.5 Input Error Messages

 Keyboard Input Error Messages come up on the entry of invalid parameters.
 These messages will appear on the transient error message line in the message box.
 The font color of the parameter value being updated will change to a different color to denote an input error has been made.
 They will clear when the clear key is pressed.
 The original stored value will then be re-displayed.
-See Table 15-6.
+See Table 13-5.

-Table 15-6 Input error messages
+Table 13-5 Input error messages

 Input Error Message Set Cleared Screen Value Too High The value entered is larger than the maximum value allowed.
 Each input error message is taken down by pressing the clear key.
 Any Parameter edit Value Too Low The value entered is lower than the minimum value allowed.
-Any Parameter edit Duplicate Source Can use each source number only once for thickness sum.
-General Duplicate Sensor The single or one of the multipoint sensors for the material cannot also be set as the backup sensor.
-Material Empty Process Can't select an empty process as process to run.
+Any Parameter edit Duplicate Source Can use each Source number only once for thickness sum.
 General Invalid Mask An attempt was made to enter an incorrect Ethernet net mask.
 General Incorrect Time An attempt was made to enter more then 59 seconds or 99 minutes into a time parameter.
-Material Must use one sensor In multi-point mode, at least one sensor for each defined material must have its option parameter non-zero.
-Material Ramp 1 > Ramp 2 Invalid material parameter 'Ramp', values were entered.
+Material Ramp 1 > Ramp 2 Invalid Material parameter 'Ramp', values were entered.
 Start Ramp 1 thickness value must be less then Start Ramp 2 value when the Start Ramp 2 value is non-zero.
-Material Ramp 2 < Ramp 1 Invalid material parameter 'Ramp', values were entered.
+Material Ramp 2 < Ramp 1 Invalid Material parameter 'Ramp', values were entered.
 Start Ramp 2 thickness value must be greater then Start Ramp 1 value.
-Material Sensor in use An attempt is being made to turn on a sensor that is already in use for the other material of a co-deposited material.
-Material Bad Crystal and Running An attempt is being made to turn on a sensor that is bad and the Material is running.
-Material Co-Dep Uncalibrated An attempt is being made to turn on a sensor that is not calibrated for Co-Dep.
-Material
+Material DAC Used Material ## Or DAC Used Sensor ## The DAC number has been previously defined as a recorder output in the Material or the Sensor set up.
+Source parameter DAC Used Source XX The DAC number has been previously defined as a Source DAC output in one of the Source set ups Material, Sensor and Source parameter Input in use An attempt was made to enter an input that is already reserved for use in Source setup or one of the logic statements.
+Source parameter Output in use An attempt was made to enter an output that is already reserved for use.
+The output is already reserved for use in Sensor or Source set up or in one of the logic statements.
+Sensor, Source parameter and Logic Edit Invalid Lock Code An incorrect lock code was used to attempt to unlock Cygnus 2.
+Menu

-Table 15-6 Input error messages (continued)
+Table 13-5 Input error messages (continued)